lukelorusso/RoboSync/README.md

 `robosync(.sh) [ORIGIN] [DESTINATION]`

-For Linux and macOS please remember to include the last slash.
+For Linux and macOS please remember to include the last slash (e.g.: `robosync ./origin/ ./destination/`).

 ORIGIN and DESTINATION are optional: if you don't specify them you will be asked to input them.

 Here's how the copy is done:
 - if a file exists in ORIGIN does not exist in DESTINATION, it will be created; dates will be kept
 - if a file already exists in DESTINATION, it will be overridden only if
   • the content don't match its ORIGIN counterpart
   • the dates are different
 - if a file exists in DESTINATION but not in ORIGIN, it will be deleted